SettleMint

 claimIssuerCreate and attach claims to identity contracts

-auditorView-only: permissions, identities, audit logs, system state
+auditorView-only: permissions, identities, audit logs, and system state

 feedsManagerRegister, replace, and remove feeds in the FeedsDirectory